-Explore information about our funding programmes, schools and research units.
+Explore information about our funding programmes, schools, research units and libraries of published research.
 Parts of our infrastructure also provide research funding in specific areas.

 Research partnerships between universities and NHS Blood & Transplant.
 There are four units supporting specialist research.

 Research partnerships between universities and the UK Health Security Agency.
 The units act as centres of excellence in multidisciplinary health protection research.

 There are 15 units across England comprised of experts and researchers.
 They undertake health and social care policy research to inform policy decision makers.
 The units can provide evidence to respond to new and emerging policy needs.

 The national hub for trauma research.
 It aims to improve trauma care for patients through research built on military, NHS and scientific partnerships.
 The centre is funded by the NIHR and the Ministry of Defence.

 Read how NIHR researchers investigated an activity programme to improve the health and wellbeing of heavy goods vehicle drivers.